 Proportions Through Height

-- Use consistent trim and reveal depths to reinforce scale.
+- Use consistent trim and reveal depths to really emphasize the scale.

 Color and Finish Strategies for Proportion